 tutorial, commentary, study resources, and web links

-The Dean’s December (1982) was Saul Bellow’s first novel after winning the Nobel Prize in 1987.
+The Dean’s December (1982) was Saul Bellow’s first novel after winning the Nobel Prize for Literature in 1987.
 Like many of his other works it has a strongly autobiographical basis.
 Between 1975 and 1985 Bellow was married to Alexander Ionescu Tulcea, a mathematician from Bucharest in Romania.
 Both of her parents were distinguished academics – as are those of Minna, the fictional wife in the novel.

 The events of the narrative move back and forth between Bucharest and Chicago – two cities about which Bellow draws a number of subtle parallels.
 The totalitarian oppression of the ultra-Stalinist state in Romania results in corruption and inefficiency of one kind.
 The wild anarchy of free-market capitalism in the USA results in desperation and horrors of a different order.
 Bellow’s protagonist Albert Corde attempts to find an accommodation with both systems whilst struggling to retain his humanitarian system of values.